vsRushy/Development_Platformer/README.md

 • GitHub account: [vsRushy](https://github.com/vsRushy)

-• What has he done: entity system, pathfinding, timing control, load/save.
+• What has he done: entity system, pathfinding, timing control, load/save, GUI.

 Torras Isanta, Martí.

 • GitHub account: [martitorras](https://github.com/martitorras)

-• What has he done: particles, player logic, delta time, Brofiler.
+• What has he done: particles, player logic, delta time, Brofiler, coins system.

 ## Features

 Physics based in real life equations, producing a really dynamic player movement.

 You can shoot a sword!
 The fun thing is, you can teleport to it conserving the kinematic energy of the jump.

+Improved playability by adding coins that the player needs to collect in order to get stronger and unlock the two main abilities.

 ## Credits